zuzhaoye/vehicle-routing-problem-vrp-Clarke-Wright-Savings-Method/README.md

 # Vehicle routing problem (VRP): Clarke-Wright Savings Algorithm
- Clark-Wright savings algorithm for vehicle routing problem (VRP) with single depot and vehicle capacity constraints.
+ Clarke-Wright savings algorithm for vehicle routing problem (VRP) with single depot and vehicle capacity constraints.

  In one of my courses, we were asked to manually solve a vehicle routing problem (a kind of optimization problem) .
 It turns out I don't want to manually solve it, so I wrote this code.
 It has each step reported.
 Feel free to use it for your own purpose.